kosawat/numa-head-of-engineering/README.md

 ## Numa's Head of Engineering hands-on coding challenge
 ### Notes & Assumptions
-- Backend API server (Node, Express, TypeScipt) is implemented in this challenge.
+- Backend API server (Node, Express, TypeScript) is implemented in this challenge.
 - Database for this challenge is MongoDB.
 - MongoDB connection string is stored in .env file.
 - There is no authentication check in this challenge.